-As previously documented, the Board became fully aligned with its sister Company in the UK., The Channel Managing Agency Limited ("TCMA") during 2020.
+As previously documented, the Board became fully aligned with its sister Company in the UK., SCOR Managing Agency Limited ("SMA") during 2020.
+The name of the entity has been changed from the Channel Managing Agency Limited to SCOR Managing Agency Limited in 2022.
 This alignment extends, where relevant, to the Committees of the Board in order to create efficiencies and streamline the governance process.
-The Board of Directors has established eight Committees and one sub-Committee in order to examine specific topics, to prepare the Board's proceedings and to make recommendations to it.
+The Board of Directors has established eight Committees and two sub-Committees in order to examine specific topics, to prepare the Board's proceedings and to make recommendations to it.